• Skip to primary navigation

 How to Take Your Steamed Pork Ribs to the Next Level

-• Before you lay down the marinated pork ribs, you can place chopped pumpkin or taro on the bottom of the plate to give the final steamed dish some extra flavor.
-The bonus is the sauce gets absorbed right into the taro and pumpkin which makes it taste amazing.
-Keep in mind that you will need to steam it for longer if you do use pumpkin or taro on the bottom, which may overcook your spare ribs.
+- Before you lay down the marinated pork ribs, you can place chopped pumpkin or taro on the bottom of the plate to give the final steamed dish some extra flavor.
+The bonus is that the sauce gets absorbed into the taro and pumpkin, making it taste amazing.
+Remember that you will need to steam it for longer if youuse pumpkin or taro on the bottom, which may overcook your spare ribs.

 How to Make Chinese Steamed Pork Ribs